aeonSolutions/PCB-Prototyping-Catalogue/README.md

 - Smart Distributed DC Power Management (5V DC 60W)
 - Smart EMF Shield Curtain for Windows and Balconies
-- Smart Power over USB-A Scheduler
-- 16-bit Smart data Acquisiton SDAD
 - 24-bit Smart data Acquisiton SDAD for Hydrostatic Weight Measurments up to 20Kg
-- smart device for smoke and fire monitoring and detection
-- [firmware prototyping] (1st milestone completed)
 - PCB design and prototyping using [Nvidia's Jetson Nano](https://s.click.aliexpress.com/e/_DnoQOSD) for "Artificial Intelligence" IoE solutions.
 (Robotics, autonomous vehicles, live data acquisition).
 See here [the Jetson Nano Project](https://github.com/aeonSolutions/AeonLabs-Jetson-Nano).

 <br>

 ### The most recent updates
- (september update)
+ (November update)

-  **KiCad Footprints**

- Added a sector for custom KiCad footprints i use on my hardware electronics.
-See the DiY/ Maker section below for more information.

   **Smart Home Automation section**
-- Started the project "Smart EMF Shield Curtain for Windows and Balconies"
+- The project "Smart EMF Shield Curtain for Windows and Balconies" is now on its 5th iteration
-- The 78x39mm Solar Cell support PCB design project is completed.
-Have a look at the final PCB design. **Zero breaks when assembling it with the fragile solar cell**
-- Started the project: "45,000mA Power Wall using 18650 Lithium Polymer Batteries".
+- The project: "Power Wall using 18650 Lithium Polymer Batteries" is now on its 3rd iteration.
 See [Jehu Garcia](https://www.youtube.com/@jehugarcia) for an overview of what's to come.

 <br />
 <br />